kfirbreger/Kfir-Breger-Blog/src/drupal-7-phantom-block.md

 Title:Drupal 7 phantom block
 Date: 2011-12-02 11:04:44
-Tags: blocks, bug, context, drupal, drupal 7, programming
+Tags: blocks, bug, context, drupal, programming

 Today I can across an interesting change in the way Drupal 7 handles blocks created via modules.
 In a module I made, I defined a block using the